Game Effects

 Typically, the tagline for an effect will state the Source first.
 For example: "Air Befuddle" would represent a Befuddle effect with Air as a Source.
 It could be defended against with a Ward against Air or a Resist against Air.
 You could also defend against it with a Countermagic (since it is magical in nature), whereas, a weapon delivered "Befuddle" could only be defended against with a Parry, Dodge, or Sidestep (if applicable) since it doesn't have a magical Source in the tagline.

 Kal'tov is pure, undiluted Essence.
 Kal'inokh represents raw magical power that has been corrupted or unbalanced in some way.
 Unlike the other Sources, these will always occur at the end of the tagline.
-For example: "Earth Prison Kal'inokh" or "Lance Kal'inokh" or "Heal Mortal Wounds Kal'tov"
+For example: "Lance Kal'inokh" or "Heal Mortal Wounds Kal'tov".

-However, if an Aspect Source is not used at the beginning of the tagline ("Lance Kal'inokh"), then the effect may only be defended against with a Dodge (if applicable) or a magical defensive that is specifically against Kal'inokh.
+Kal’inokh may only be defended against with a Dodge (if applicable) or a magical defensive that is specific to either Kal'inokh or Kal’tov.

-Kal'tov will never have an Aspect tagline as it represents Essence in its purest form.
-As such, it may only be defended against with a Dodge (if applicable) or a magical defensive that is specifically against Kal'tov.
+Kal’tov may only be defended against with a Dodge (if applicable) or a magical defensive that is specific to Kal’tov.

 Declarations